 FEDERAL GOVERNMENT AS EMPLOYER OF LAST RESORT (ELR): FUNDED through PUBLIC MONEY CREATION

 Peaceframes believes that the current money creation process has played a significant role in the decline of our urban communities.
-All new money in the economy is created through loans from the commercial banking sector.
+Most new money in the economy is created through loans from the commercial banking sector.
 Banks, of course, will not make these loans unless it believes that the private sector actors will become and remain profitable, which will enable them to repay these loans over the course of time.
 The firm, in order to remain profitable in our highly competitive free enterprise system, is under constant pressure to seek-out cheap labor markets and low cost geographic locations.
 This creates a very dynamic system in which firms are constantly shifting to lower cost settings while abandoning their current base of operation.
 Left in the wake of this very dynamic process, are the older, higher cost, less efficient and aging industrial urban cores.
 Peaceframes believes that the only way to permanently fix the low wage and high unemployment environment left in the wake of this dynamic process is to create a federal jobs program, funded through public money creation.

 Public money creation, as opposed private money creation, is central to any scheme which addresses the urban crises for the following two reasons.
 First, the public sector's reclamation of a portion of the money creation process will slow private sector geographic outward growth and as a consequence slow the rate of simultaneous expansion and abandonment into and out various communities.
 Second, public money creation will allow the federal government to fund deficit spending through interest free money creation.
 Before we get to this, however, we must first understand how the current money creation process works.